 From innovating to building machines and structures with immaculate designs, engineering is a very important field that serves a vital role in the society we reside in.
-Today’s blog covers the engineering workshop that occurred during the amidst period of the covid pandemic, and the workshop occurred on a virtual platform to all students who are interested in pursuing a career in Engineering, whether it is civil or mechanical or electrical, and many others.
+Today’s blog covers the engineering workshop that occurred during the period of the covid pandemic, and the workshop occurred on a virtual platform for all students who are interested in pursuing a career in Engineering, whether it is civil or mechanical or electrical, and many others.
 This workshop event is also open to the general community (high school students, students that attend other Universities or Colleges, etc…) and is NOT exclusive to UT Dallas students.

 Meet Aurelia Dinulescu

 Aurelia Dinulescu is a software engineer at Ericsson.
 She graduated from the Polytechnic University of Bucharest in Romania and studied Electronics and Telecommunications.
 As a female engineer from a foreign country, Aurelia has faced a variety of different challenges including English as a second language, four relocations, and finding a family-work balance.
 Aurelia has managed to successfully raise her family and advance her career in engineering.

 Her first job was as a pc operator while working on her engineering degree in Romania.
 After she received her degree she worked as an administrator of a small computer network followed by a system engineer position with a paging company while teaching part-time programming techniques as a lecturer engineer.
 She relocated to Bucharest where she worked as a network engineer for a joint venture telecommunication company.
 She and her family relocated to the United States and are now situated in Dallas, Texas.
 Moving to a completely new country is a difficult process that requires flexibility and determination.
 To maintain a job as an engineer in Texas, she had to adapt very quickly to the new technology, and way of working and become fluent in a 2nd language.
 Despite the obstacles in her path, Aurelia impressed many of her employers with her ideas and skills.